dragos-niculescu/ietf2015/README.md

 ```
 service network-manager start
 ```
+Both cards should be visible in the GUI, and you should be able to choose an ESSID for each card.
 Associate to various networks on both cards so that passwords are not required later at handoffs.